ahasverus/rscimap/README.md

 ## Notes

-See Issues for further developments.
+See Issues for future developments.